LUMC/sentinel/src/sphinx/contribute.rst

 1. Create a new local branch, based on the last version of `master`.
 2. Implement the fix.
-3. Make sure all test passes.
+3. Make sure all tests pass.
 If the bug has not been covered by any of our tests, we request that new tests be added to protect against regressions in the future.
 4. Commit your changes.
 5. Submit a pull request.